Fractured Magic: Chapter Twenty-Four

 “Prince Nochdvor,” said the man with the hat, “You’re a hard man to catch.”

-When the man with the hat, now back on his feet, came at Leandros again, Leandros hit him squarely in the mouth once, twice, thrice, arms moving like the walking beams of a locomotive.
+When the man with the hat, now back on his feet, came unsteadily at Leandros again, Leandros hit him squarely in the mouth once, twice, thrice, arms moving like the walking beams of a locomotive.
 Chia, who’d apparently been watching his form, called, “I never would’ve thought you a pugilist, Captain!
-Have you ever done any prize fighting?”
+Have you done any prize fighting?”

 “I hope you’ll give me a match sometime,” Chia said, casually kicking a mercenary that was struggling to their feet.